 In simple terms, CSRF is misusing the "saved" trust a website has in your browser.
 Often your token for authentication will be stored in a cookie.
 When a browser creates a request for a website it automatically sends all persisted cookies for that website along with the request.
-Which basically means that any request sent from your browser will appear as if it was from you.
-Of course you would have to have logged onto the site at some point.
-But just imagine how rarely you have to log on to facebook.
-You are authenticated for a very long time on most sites.
+This basically means that any request sent from your browser will appear as if it was from you.
+You would of course have to have logged onto or otherwise made some state (cookies) on the site at some point.
+But just imagine how rarely you have to log on to facebook, you are authenticated for a very long time on most sites.

 Simply, a CSRF exploit uses the authenticated state in your browser to execute something unwanted.
 Such as a money transfer or posting without your consent.